-New York’s implied consent laws require any licensed drivers to submit to chemical testing—a breath, blood, urine, or saliva test—for the purpose of determining the amount of alcohol or drugs in the driver’s body.
-Therefore, you automatically provide consent to a chemical test simply by driving in the state.
+New York’s implied consent laws state any licensed drivers must submit to a breath, blood, urine, or saliva test to figure out the amount of alcohol or drugs in the driver’s body.
+By having a driver's license, you automatically consent to chemical testing after an arrest.

-These chemical tests are typically taken at the police station following a DWI arrest.
-The officer decides which test the driver must take.
-Once the driver submits the test, he or she has the right to arrange for an additional test to be done by a doctor of his or her choosing.
+These chemical tests are typically taken at the police station once a drunk driver is arrested.
+Once the driver submits the test, he or she has the right to take another test that is done by a doctor of his or her choosing.

-Additionally, the state’s implied consent laws also require drivers to submit to pre-arrest “breath tests,” generally known as “portable breath tests” (PBTs).
+Additionally, the state’s implied consent laws also make it mandatory for drivers to take preliminary “breath tests,” generally known as “portable breath tests” (PBTs).
 These tests are often administered when there is probable cause of drunk driving.

-Penalties for Reusing a Chemical Test After a DWI Arrest
+Penalties for Refusing a Chemical Test After a DWI Arrest

-If you are lawfully arrested for a DWI and refuse to submit to a BAC test, you will be subjected to license suspensions and civil fines.
+If you refuse to take a chemical test after an arrest, you will be penalized by license suspensions and civil fines.
 Keep in mind, the penalties for refusing to take a chemical test are separate from the standard penalties for DWI.